Appdynamics/config-assessment-tool/README.md

 ## Usage

-There are three options to run the tool:
+There are four options to run the tool:

 1. UI Method: The config-assessment-tool provides a frontend UI to view/run jobs
 2. Directly via Docker: The backend container can be run manually from the command line
 3. From Source: Manually install dependencies and run the `backend.py` script directly
+4. Platform executable: An Operating System specific bundle if you are not using Docker and Python

 ### Important step for running on Windows